Vector35/binaryninja-api/docs/dev/bnil-llil.md

 This will print out all the LLIL instructions in the current function.
 How does this code work?

 First we use the global magic variable `current_function` which gives us the python object [`function.Function`](http://api.binary.ninja/function.Function.html) for whatever function is currently selected in the UI.
 The variable is only usable from the python console, and shouldn't be used for headless plugins.
-In a script you can either use the function that was passed in if you [registered your plugin](https://api.binary.ninja/binaryninja.plugin-module.html#binaryninja.plugin.PluginCommand.register_for_function) to handle functions, or you can compute the function based on [a specific address](https://api.binary.ninja/binaryninja.binaryview-module.html?highlight=get_functions_at#binaryninja.binaryview.BinaryView.get_functions_at).
+In a script you can either use the function that was passed in if you [registered your plugin](https://api.binary.ninja/binaryninja.plugin-module.html#binaryninja.plugin.PluginCommand.register_for_function) to handle functions, or you can compute the function based on [a specific address](https://api.binary.ninja/binaryninja.binaryview-module.html?highlight=get_functions_at#binaryninja.binaryview.BinaryView.get_functions_at), or maybe even just iterate over all the functions in a BinaryView (`for func in bv.functions:`).

 Next we get the [`lowlevelil.LowLevelILFunction`](http://api.binary.ninja/binaryninja.lowlevelil.LowLevelILFunction.html) from the `Function` class: `current_function.low_level_il`.
 Iterating over the `LowLevelILFunction` class provides access to the [`lowlevelil.LowLevelILBasicBlock`](http://api.binary.ninja/binaryninja.lowlevelil.LowLevelILBasicBlock.html) classes for this function.
 Inside the loop we can now iterate over the `LowLevelILBasicBlock` class which provides access to the individual [`lowlevelil.LowLevelILInstruction`](http://api.binary.ninja/binaryninja.lowlevelil.LowLevelILInstruction.html) classes.